bram2202/esp8266-dsmr/README.md

 All units (except power tariff and version) are rounded to 3 decimals.

+The code should work on DSRM v2.2 and higher, only tested on V4.2.

 ## Requirements
 * ESP8266 (Wemos/LOLIN D1 mini)
 * Basic soldering and wiring skills